Rishthegreat/Notes/School/Fermentation.md

 ![[Pasted image 20230117112919.png|400]]

-- Glucose is going to get converted to pyruvate and gets converted to lactic acid
+- Glucose is going to get converted to pyruvate and gets converted to lactic acid so that $NADH$ gets oxidized and becomes